Spectre Lens: Giving Agents Eyes Without Handing Them the Whole Browser

 view.llms_context

-Spectre Lens gives you page maps through zoom_out and zoom_in.
-That sounds fancy, but the practical value is simple.
-The agent can ask for the big picture, focus on one region, then return to the full page.
-Like a human scanning a website, except without the caffeine and questionable posture.
+Spectre Lens gives page maps through zoom_out and zoom_in.
+The names sound a bit fancy, but the idea is simple.
+The agent can first ask for the big picture, then focus on one part of the page.

 {:ok, map} = SpectreLens.zoom_out(tab)